dgoffredo/xml-remove/README.md

 XML elements that match any of the provided XPath queries are omitted from the output.

-`xml-remove.py` mostly leaves the rest of the XML untouched, except that it writes its own XML declaration (e.g. `<?xml version='1.0' encoding='UTF-8'?>`) and uses double quotes in attribute values (except in the XML declaration, where it uses single quotes).
-This behavior, though, is at the discretion of the implementation of `lxml.etree`, on which the script depends.
+`xml-remove.py` mostly leaves the rest of the XML untouched, except that since the entire input is read into an XML document and then printed back out, there are some minor formatting changes:

+- The script writes its own XML declaration (e.g.
+  `<?xml version='1.0' encoding='UTF-8'?>`) unless instructed to omit it.
+- It uses double quotes in attribute values (except in the XML declaration, where it uses single quotes).
+- It collapses redudant whitespace between attributes.
+- It collapses empty elements into one-tag elements, e.g. `<foo></foo>` becomes `<foo/>`.

+Notably, though, the whitespace between elements is preserved.

+This behavior is at the discretion of the implementation of `lxml.etree`, which the script uses to do its XML parsing, XPath selection, and XML printing.

 Usage
 -----